DemonDia/SPM_G5T4_dev/README.md

 Development/Production database is a hosted MySQL AWS RDS instance.

 ## Continuous Integration
-Continuous Integration is enabled for this repository via GitHub Actions.
+Continuous Integration is enabled for this repository via CircleCI.
 Deployment to the development server is handled when a PR merge to main is successful.

 Refer the CI pipeline scripts in `/.circleci/config.yml`.